naknomum/BookPageOrder/README.md

 * `book_order_util.pl -t` will output a test pdf which illustrates layout: `book_order_util.pl -d 16 4 4 > test.pdf`

 ![example test pdf](test-example.png)

+## Technical information on ordering, assembly, etc.

+More [details on page ordering conventions](details.md) is available, along with other details.